urielsinger/topo2vec/README.md

 Topo2vec: Topography Embedding Using the Fractal Effect
 ====
-This repository provides an implementation of *Topo2vec*, all baselines, and code for datasets building and experiments, as described in the paper:<br>
+This repository provides an implementation of *Topo2vec*, all baselines, code for datasets building, and experiments, as described in the paper:<br>
 > Topo2vec: Topography Embedding Using the Fractal Effect<br>

 The *Topo2vec* algorithm is the first embedding technique for topographic data, based on the fractal effect.